 Damar Hamlin: Buffalo Bills safety discharged from hospital in Cincinnati after suffering cardiac arrest on field

-Damar Hamlin discharged from University of Cincinnati Medical Center a week after suffering on-field cardiac arrest; Dr. William Knight said: "I can confirm he is doing well and this is the beginning of the next stage of his recovery."
+Damar Hamlin discharged from University of Cincinnati Medical Center a week after suffering on-field cardiac arrest; Dr. William Knight said: "I can confirm he is doing well and this is the beginning of the next stage of his recovery."; Hamlin will continue to be treated in Buffalo

 Buffalo Bills safety Damar Hamlin has been discharged from hospital in Cincinnati a week on from suffering a cardiac arrest on the field against the Bengals.